-As observations of Pluto's surface spectra improved in quality and frequency, and laboratory data improved, it became clear that at least three surface components existed and covered large areas on Pluto: N_2 -rich ice, with dilute amounts of CH4 and CO; CH4-rich (indistinguishable in spectra from pure CH4); and a third component, presumably tholin (e.g., Grundy & Fink 1996; Grundy & Buie 2002; Grundy et al. 2002; Grundy et al. 2014).
+As observations of Pluto's surface spectra improved in quality and frequency, and laboratory data also improved, it became clear that at least three surface components existed and covered large areas on Pluto: N2-rich ice, with dilute amounts of CH4 and CO; CH4-rich ice (indistinguishable in spectra from pure CH4); and a third component, presumably tholin (e.g., Grundy & Fink 1996; Grundy & Buie 2002; Grundy et al. 2002; Grundy et al. 2014).
 Rough composition maps were made by combining HST maps with the changes of spectra vs. sub-solar longitude as Pluto rotated (Grundy & Fink 1996; Lellouch et al. 2000).

 Lellouch et al. (2000, 2011, 2016) modeled surface temperatures using these rough composition maps and compared results to observed thermal emission.
 These thermal models assumed that areas free of volatiles varied their temperatures with latitude and time of day according to thermophysical models that balance insolation, thermal emission, and subsurface conduction.
 Temperatures of CH4-rich ices (or pure CH4 ices if any) were also varied in the thermal models according to thermophysical models.
-As shown by Stansberry et al. (1996a), sublimation rates from CH4-rich ice at 54 K were large enough that latent heat of sublimation slowed down further heating, so the CH4-rich ices were capped at 54 K. The N2-rich ice was assumed to be isothermal with location and time of day, as required by N2's large latent head of sublimation (Trafton & Stern 1983; Young 2012).
+As shown by Stansberry et al. (1996a), sublimation rates from CH4-rich ice at 54 K were large enough that the energy expended for the solid-gaseous phase change (the latent heat of sublimation of CH4) slowed down further heating, so the CH4-rich ices were capped at 54 K. The N2-rich ice was assumed to be isothermal with location and time of day, as required by N2's large latent head of sublimation at Pluto temperatures (Trafton & Stern 1983; Young 2012).
 Lellouch et al. (2000, 2011, 2016) found a surprisingly small thermal inertia for the diurnal variation, of only ~25 tiu, nearly 100 times smaller than the thermal inertia of pure water ice, the likely bedrock.
-This applied to the diurnal skin depth (~3 cm).
+The derived thermal properties applied to the diurnal skin depth (~3 cm).
 The tholins in these models reached temperatures as high at 63 K, while the CH4-rich areas reached their maximum of 54 K, 19 K above the 35 K N2 temperature (Lellouch et al. 2000).

-In 2002, two stellar occultations by Pluto were observed (Elliot et al. 2003; Sicardy et al. 2003), revealing that Pluto's atmosphere had roughly doubled in the 14 years since the previous occultation.
+In 2002, two stellar occultations by Pluto were observed (Elliot et al. 2003; Sicardy et al. 2003), revealing that Pluto's atmospheric pressure had roughly doubled in the 14 years since the previously observed occultation.
 To many, this was extraordinary (Hubbard 2003), although, as mentioned by both Elliot et al. (2003) and Sicardy et al. (2003), this post-perihelion rise was predicted in many HP96 simulations.

-As more stellar occultation observations were observed or analyzed, researchers compared trends with the predictions of HP96 (Fig. 9; Pasacoff et al. 2005; Elliot et al. 2007; Young et al 2008; Zalucha et al. 2011; Bosh et al. 2015; Gulbis et al. 2015; Dias-Oliveira et al. 2015).
+As more stellar occultation observations were observed and analyzed, researchers compared trends with the predictions of HP96 (Fig. 10; Pasacoff et al. 2005; Elliot et al. 2007; Young et al 2008; Zalucha et al. 2011a,b; Bosh et al. 2015; Gulbis et al. 2015; Dias-Oliveira et al. 2015).
 Among the runs favored by these authors (Elliot et al. 2007; Young et al 2008) were HP96 figure 6 & 7, which had small thermal inertia (42 tui) and moderate N2 inventory (50-100 kg m-2).
 The comparisons were hampered by the uncertainty in Pluto's surface pressure and temperature.
 By 2006, the trends in pressure could be used to eliminate some of the HP96 runs.
 The persistent questions-When will Pluto's atmosphere begin its bulk decline?
 What will the pressure be for the New Horizons flyby?-could not be answered with the small number of cases presented in detail in HP96 and the many unconstrained parameters of the model.